Possible Enhancement of Superconductivity in Ambient-Pressure La$_3$Ni$_2$O$_7$ Thin Film: Discussion and Conclusions.

-{\it Acknowledgements. ---} Changming Yue acknowledges support from the Guangdong Major Project of Basic Research (2025B0303000004), Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401004, GDZX2501001), the National Natural Science Foundation of China (12474231).
+{\it Acknowledgements. ---} Changming Yue acknowledges support from the National Natural Science Foundation of China (12474231), Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401004).
 Jian-Jian Miao is supported by NSFC (No. 12404171), the Guangdong Project (Grant No. 2024QN11X176).
-Wei-Qiang Chen was supported by the National Key Research and Development Program of China (No. 2024YFA1408101), NSFC (Grants No. 12334002), the SUSTech-NUS Joint Research Program, the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), and Center for Computational Science and Engineering at Southern University of Science and Technology.
+Discussions with N. Witt and K. Kuroki are acknowledged.